TachyonicProject/blueprints/docs/source/netrino/index.rst

 of new methods).

 The devices on which Netrino has to orchestrate services, are referred to as elements.
-Netrino needs to store a list of these elements, for the purpose of maiking them available as options when services are to be provisioned on them.
+Netrino needs to store a list of these elements, for the purpose of making them available as options when services are to be provisioned on them.

 Typically, elements will have an IP address associated, which is used for communicating with the device.
 However, it is foreseen that Netrino is to know about devices which it can not communicate with.
 An example would be a cabinet in which